Dog Quality of Life Calculator

 For example, when selecting an option in the item "Mobility," choose "Good" if your dog has no difficulties getting around the house and enjoys walking outside.
 If your dog has difficulty getting up and enjoys short walks only, select "Poor."
 If your dog needs assistance to move around and pain or anti-inflammatory medication does not help, select "Bare minimum."

 After you select all your responses, this quality of life scale for dogs will tell you whether your dog is a happy and healthy pet, whether it may need an intervention, or whether it may be suffering.
-Since the quality of life of our pets is so important, don't forget to check out other dog-related 🐕 calculators that you may find helpful:

 How to improve dog's quality of life